 The Mandelbrot set

-More formally, the Mandelbrot set is the set of all points in the complex plane that remain bounded under iteration of the equation.
+More formally, the Mandelbrot set is the set of all numbers in the complex plane that remain bounded under repeated iterations of the equation.
 These points form the interior of the shape.
 Points that lay outside the set escape to infinity when the equation is iterated, and the boundary between the two regions is where all of the beautiful chaotic details are found.

 The posters are available in two sizes: a standard 36x24 inches and a giant 54x36 inches.
-Both sizes are printed with offset lithography at high resolution for professional quality results, and are treated with a scuff-resistant coating.
+Both sizes are printed with offset lithography at high resolution for professional-quality results, and are treated with a moisture- and scuff-resistant coating.
 The larger size is printed on a heavier and stiffer paper to help extend its life and prevent sagging when it is on the wall.
 Whichever size you choose, the crisp details and vintage style will look great in any home, office, or classroom.
-Check out the gallery page to see customer images of the Mandelmap, or click here to buy yours now!
+Check out the gallery page to see customer images of the Mandelmap, or click here to buy yours now! (ships worldwide)

-The Mandelmap poster was made possible through the amazing support given by the backers of the Kickstarter campaign.
-Thank you!
+The printing of the Mandelmap poster was made possible through the amazing support given by the backers of the Kickstarter campaign.
+Huge thank you!!

-Bill Tavis is the artist and researcher who created the Mandelmap.
-Driven by his love for fractals, he spent more than a year carefully crafting this map to be both accurate and aesthetically appealing.
-He initially started making the poster because he wanted a printed map of the Mandelbrot set for himself to use for his own explorations.
-Tavis often incorporates patterns from the Mandelbrot set into his artwork, which you can see on his Tumblr blog.
+Bill Tavis is the artist and researcher who created the Mandelmap poster.
+Driven by his love of fractals and math, he spent more than a year carefully crafting this map to be both accurate and aesthetically appealing.
+He initially started making the poster because he wanted a printed map of the Mandelbrot set for himself, to use for his own explorations.
+Tavis often incorporates patterns from the Mandelbrot set and other fractals into his artwork, which you can see on his Tumblr blog and Instagram page.

 Tavis rendered the various views of the Mandelbrot set with software he coded himself, and used shapes from the Mandelbrot set to create various custom elements of the map like the compass rose and cartouche.
 He grew up fascinated by the maps from the Age of Exploration, and quickly saw that as an ideal style for the Mandelmap.
-The sea monsters and other animals that were often depicted on those maps inspired Tavis to commission artist Lena Martin to draw pen-and-ink illustrations representing several of the most common locations, such as Elephant Valley.
+The sea monsters and other animals that were often depicted on those maps inspired Tavis to commission artist Helena Martin to draw pen-and-ink illustrations representing several of the most common locations, such as Elephant Valley.

 Tavis currently resides in Austin, TX.
-Always happy to hear from customers, if you have anything to say please contact him at firstname.lastname@example.org or use the contact form.
+Always happy to hear from you, if you have anything to say please contact him at firstname.lastname@example.org or use the contact form.